 PRO TIP: Avoid eating large meals close to bedtime, particularly if you have trouble sleeping.

-Focus on quality foods with a lot of nutrients (i.e., nutrient-dense foods).
-These include fruits, vegetables, and whole grains.
-When it comes to protein for your muscles and bones, eat legumes, nuts, seeds, fish, and/or poultry.
+Focus on quality foods packed with nutrients (i.e., nutrient-dense foods).
+Think fruits, vegetables, beans, and whole grains.
+Eating enough protein cans support your muscles and bones.
+You can get protein from legumes, nuts, seeds, fish, and/or poultry.
 A recent study showed that menopausal women who ate the most greens had the fewest complaints about typical menopausal symptoms like hot flashes.
-By eating more nutrient-dense foods like these ones you’ll get more vitamins, minerals, fiber, and protein—all of which are very important to maintain your health at and beyond menopause.
+By eating more nutrient-dense foods like these, you’ll get more vitamins, minerals, fiber, and protein—all of which are crucial to maintaining your health during and beyond the menopause transition.

 PRO TIP: Your bones love calcium and vitamin D. Some of the richest sources of these are dairy products, fish with bones, and foods fortified with these nutrients (check your labels).

-A few simple diet and lifestyle changes can help you navigate the onset of menopause.
+A few simple diet and lifestyle changes can help improve common symptoms during perimenopause.

 If you’d like personalized nutrition recommendations and coaching to help you feel your best during perimenopause and menopause, let’s start with a phone conversation to see how we can help!
 Set up a call today.

 The Truth About Hormones and Nutrition – Free Workshop Recording.
-Nutrtition can help support your hormone health.
-We share nutrition tips for help with sleep, your menstrual cycle, stress and appetite.
+Nutrition can help support your hormone health.
+We share nutrition tips to help with sleep, your menstrual cycle, stress, and appetite.